godotengine/godot-docs/tutorials/vr/vr_primer.rst

 * :ref:`ARVRController <class_ARVRController>` - a new spatial class that tracks the location of a controller
 * :ref:`ARVRAnchor <class_ARVRAnchor>` - an anchor point for an AR implementation mapping a real world location into your virtual world

-The first two must exist in your scene for AR/VR to work and this tutorial focusses purely on them.
+The first two must exist in your scene for AR/VR to work and this tutorial focuses purely on them.

 :ref:`ARVROrigin <class_ARVROrigin>` is an important node, you must have one and only one of these somewhere in your scene.
 This node maps the center of your real world tracking space to a location in your virtual world.
 Everything else is positionally tracked in relation to this point.
 Where this point lies exactly differs from one implementation to another but the best example to understand how this node works is to take a look at a room scale location.
 While we have functions to adjust the point to center it on the player by default the origin point will be the center location of the room you are in.
 As you physically walk around the room the location of the HMD is tracked in relation to this center position and the tracking is mirror in the virtual world.